How to Change Account Rights During Your Lifetime

 Why a Will Cannot Override Account Survivorship

 One of the most common misunderstandings in estate planning is the belief that a will controls everything.
 It does not.
 Account survivorship rights and pay-on-death designations operate outside the will entirely.
+A surviving spouse listed as a joint owner will automatically inherit the account regardless of what the will says.

 A right of survivorship arising from the express terms of the account, section 14-6212 or a pay on death designation may not be altered by will.

 A.R.S. § 14-6213(B)If your will says your savings account goes to your daughter, but the account lists your son as a joint owner with survivorship, your son receives the money.
 The will has no authority over that transfer.
-This is why reviewing account titles and beneficiary designations is just as important as updating your will or trust.
+This applies equally to real property and personal property held in certain account forms.